DrewBregman/recipeGenerator/README.md

 # RecipeGenerator

 ## Description
-This is a random recipe generator with the ability to filter recipes by chef, meal, food type, and others.
-If you want to cook and don't know what to cook, this app is perfect for you.
-[Needs to be locally hosted]
+This project uses Elixir, PostgreSQL, Phoenix LiveView, and React Javascript to web-scrape near 10,000 recipes from www.gordanramsay.com, www.jamieolivier.com, and www.allrecipes.com.
+You can randomly generate one recipe at a time, add filters (fitler by chef, food type, meal type, and geography), and receive a great recipe with instructions and directions.
+Happy cooking.

 ## Installation: